Joys and Challenges

 Because of the difference in pay, it takes a lot of hard work, mainly done after office hours.
 This consists of being constantly on the phone with doctors, nurses, clients, and office staff and unending documentation.
 (See how we used our note-taking process to plan our FI journey.)

 Driving is also one of the significant challenges for any home health field clinician.
 This is another reason why our schedules can be long and unpredictable.
 Your whole day is at the mercy of the weather conditions, road works, and the driving aptitude of people around you.

 Beyond the challenges, it is a very fulfilling career.
-Being Home Health Physical Therapists, my wife and I feel we directly affect and change our clients’ lives daily.
+Being Home Health Physical Therapists, my wife and I directly affect and change our clients’ lives daily.
 In addition, we are incredibly fortunate that with this line of work, we can hit our financial independence goals faster.

 The average income of a home health physical therapist is $92,238.
 Financial independence can be achieved in just a few years by intentionally using your time and living your life.

 How many years!?